 And if you go back to 2010, we wrote about:

 What Should You Do About Calcium and Vitamin D for bone Strength?

 We are great believers in vitamin D, but we cannot promise that by itself this nutrient will prevent bone fractures.
 You can learn much more about vitamin D at this link:

 To discover other ways to build strong bones, you may want to listen to a FREE one-hour interview we conducted a few years back with Walter Willett, MD, DrPH, Chairman of the Department of Nutrition and Frederick John Stare Professor of Epidemiology and Nutrition at Harvard University’s School of Public Health.
 In addition to Dr. Willett, we interviewed Michael Castleman, a medical journalist and author of Building Bone Vitality: A Revolutionary Diet Plan to Prevent Bone Loss and Reverse Osteoporosis.

 Here is a link to the radio show.
 If you look below Dr. Willett’s bio, there is a link to Download the mp3.
 When you do that you will see Show 752: Bone Vitality.
-Above the orange box that says ADD TO CART, is an option to Choose CD or MP3 version.
+Next to the box that says ADD TO CART is an option to choose CD or MP3 version.
 If you click on the down arrow you can toggle the MP3 option which is FREE!
 We think you will find this interview quite fascinating and way ahead of its time.